Emergencies can happen at any time, normally without warning and they can have a huge impact on our lives, businesses and infrastructure.

 - a major emergency may stretch local emergency services so that neighbouring emergency services may be brought in to help

-Bedford Borough Council is also part of the Bedfordshire Local Resilience Forum (BLRF), a group of specialists from the emergency services, local authorities, NHS, Environment Agency and others who will co-ordinate the safety and support of people and property affected by an emergency.
+We are also part of the Bedfordshire Local Resilience Forum (BLRF), a group of specialists from the emergency services, local authorities, NHS, Environment Agency and others who will co-ordinate the safety and support of people and property affected by an emergency.